Towards Unsupervised Domain Generalization: Experiments

 \subsection{Unsupervised Domain Generalization (UDG)}

-\textbf{Datasets and settings.} We adopt 4 datasets to carry through these two settings, namely DomainNet \cite{peng2019moment}, PACS \cite{li2017deeper}, CIFAR-10-C and CIFAR-100-C \cite{hendrycks2018benchmarking, krizhevsky2009learning}.
-Introduction to these datasets and details of implementation are in Appendix A.1.
-We consider 3 settings of UDG, where the correlations between unlabeled and labeled data gradually decreases, namely \textsl{all correlated, domain correlated} and \textsl{uncorrelated}.
+\paragraph{Settings and datasets} We present extensive experimental results on 3 of 4 settings that are more common in real-world scenarios, namely \textsl{all correlated}, \textsl{domain correlated}, and \textsl{uncorrelated}.
+The correlations between unlabeled and labeled data gradually decrease in these settings.
+Experiments on the remaining \textsl{category correlated} setting are in Appendix B.1.
+We adopt four datasets to carry through evaluations, namely DomainNet \cite{peng2019moment}, PACS \cite{li2017deeper}, CIFAR-10-C and CIFAR-100-C \cite{hendrycks2018benchmarking, krizhevsky2009learning}.
+Introduction to these datasets and details of implementation are in Appendix B.1.